Barton Kyle Yount: Biography

 Yount was born in Troy, Ohio.
 He was a student at the Ohio State University from 1902 to 1903 and then commenced studies at the United States Military Academy, from which he graduated in 1907.

 Yount was commissioned as a second lieutenant in the 27th Infantry Regiment, and carried out assignments in Cuba, at Ft.
 Wayne, Michigan, Fort Sheridan, Illinois, on a mapping detail along the Canada–US border, and with 4th Brigade, 2nd Division in Texas City, Texas.
-In 1914 he transferred to the 15th Infantry Regiment and served in Tientsin, China.
-In 1917 he was assigned as Military Attaché in Peking, China.
+In 1914 he transferred to the 15th Infantry Regiment and served in Tianjin, China.
+In 1917 he was assigned as Military Attaché in Beijing, China.

 In late 1917 Yount transferred to the Signal Corps' Temporary Aviation Section, with duty at Kelly Field in San Antonio, Texas.
 An early leader in military aviation, later that year he was assigned to command the School of Military Aeronautics in Austin, Texas.
 During World War I, Yount carried out aviation assignments as commander of Camp Dick in Dallas, Texas, at the Department of Military Aeronautics, in Washington, D.C. and at Rockwell Field, California.

 Yount took command of March Field, California in 1919 and served until 1921.
 From 1921 to 1924, he was assigned to the Office of the Chief of Air Corps.
 He graduated from the Air Corps Engineering School in 1925, afterward carrying out a four-year tour as Assistant Military Attaché for Aviation in Paris, France.

 In 1930, he graduated from Air Corps Tactical School at Langley Field, Virginia.
 Yount commanded Rockwell Air Depot, California, until July 1932, when he assumed command of Bolling Field, Washington, D.C.
 In 1935, he graduated from the Army Industrial College, and in 1936 he graduated from the Army War College.
 He then assumed command of Hickham Field, Hawaii, being promoted to brigadier general.
 In 1938, he was appointed Assistant Chief of the Army Air Corps in Washington, D.C.
 In 1940, Yount was assigned to command Army Air Forces in Panama, but just a month later was reassigned to command the Southeast Air District, Tampa, Florida, being promotion to major general.